tronprotocol/documentation/TRX/Tron-doc.md

     }

 origin_address: smart contract creator address
 contract_address: smart contract address
 abi: the api information of the all the function of the smart contract
 bytecode: smart contract byte code
 call_value: TRX transferred into smart contract while call the contract
 consume_user_resource_percent: resource consumption percentage set by the developer
 name: smart contract name
 origin_energy_limit: energy consumption of the developer limit in one call, must greater than 0.
 For the old contracts, if this parameter is not set, it will be set 0, developer can use updateEnergyLimit api to update this parameter (must greater than 0)

 Through other two grpc message types CreateSmartContract and TriggerSmartContract to create and use smart contract.

 ### 5.2.2 The usage of the function of smart contract

-1. constant function and inconstant function
+1、constant function and inconstant function

 There are two types of function according to whether any change will be made to the properties on the chain: constant function and inconstant function
 Constant function uses view/pure/constant to decorate, will return the result on the node it is called and not be broadcasted in the form of a transaction